-4.2.2 Entire property vs. private room
+4.1.3 Entire Property vs. Private Room

-Customers are known to engage in using demographic groups as proxies for unobservable attributes, such as quality (Arrow, 1971; Phelps, 1972).
-They might also make decisions based on personal prejudice or biases against a particular group, which is known as tastebased discrimination (Becker, 1971).
 On Airbnb, hosts can rent out part or all of their properties.
 The type of room offered thus implies the need (or lack thereof) for hosts and guests to share space (or not).
-Therefore, if racial minority hosts were to be passed over because of "taste," they should have a harder time listing part of their property than listing the entire property.
-To investigate this race impact by room types, I include an interaction effect between the host race and the type of room a listing offers.
+Therefore, if racial-minority hosts were to be passed over because of "taste," they should have a harder time listing part of their property than listing the entire property.
+To investigate the presence of taste-based discrimination against suppliers of racial minorities, I include an interaction effect between the host race and the type of room a listing offers.

-$$\log(y{it}) = \beta_1 Race{it} + \beta_2 Roomtype{it} + \beta_3 Race{it} \times Roomtype{it} + \gamma' X{it} + \alpha_i + \theta_t + \varepsilon{it}$$ (5)
+$\log(y{it}) = \beta_1 Race{it} + \beta_2 Roomtype{it} + \beta_3 Race{it} \times Roomtype{it} + \gamma' X{it} + \alpha_i + \theta_t + \varepsilon{it}$ (5)

-Table 7 shows that the price differentials between White and racial minority hosts when offering private rooms are generally larger than when offering the entire properties (column 1).
+Table 7 shows that the price differentials between White and racial-minority hosts when offering private rooms are generally larger than when offering the entire properties (column 1).
 The discrepancy is especially larger for Asian and Hispanic hosts in conservative ZCTAs (column 2).
-Additionally, Hispanic hosts also receive fewer bookings with private room listings on top of the reduced bookings they encounter when listing the entire properties (column 3).
-Asian hosts, however, receive more bookings with private rooms, presumable because of the aggressive pricing discounts they offer.
-Black hosts also generally have a harder time operating private room listings, although the coefficients are not statistically significant.
-Together, these results provide some support for the explanation of taste-based discrimination against racial minority suppliers.
+Hispanic hosts also receive fewer bookings with private-room listings on top of the reduced bookings they encounter when listing the entire properties (column 3).
+Asian hosts, however, receive more bookings with private rooms, presumably because of the aggressive pricing discounts they offer.
+Black hosts also generally have a harder time operating private-room listings, although the coefficients are not statistically significant.
+Together, these results provide some support for the explanation of taste-based discrimination against racial-minority suppliers highlighted in Hypothesis 5.